 Algorithms

 Figure Captions

+Figure 1: An example of the manifold generation of the side chain N-C-C-C-S. The manifold constitutes of all possible positions of S through rotations of each bond with fixed bond angles.

+Figure 2: An illustration of the adaptive search between two octrees.
+Dotted lines point out the possible cube pairs on each level that pass the Necessary Condition 1.
+Solid lines link the desirable leaf cube (gray nodes) pairs that pass the Sufficient Condition 2.

-Figure 1: (A) The P53 (yellow) and MDM2 (blue) interface showing phenylalanine, tryptophan, and leucine hotspot residues.
+Figure 3: (A) The P53 (yellow) and MDM2 (blue) interface showing phenylalanine, tryptophan, and leucine hotspot residues.
 (B) Fifteen of the sixteen OOP backbone scaffolds fit to hotspot residue stubs.
-Scaffolds combinatorially sample the L or D enantiomers of the four residues that comprise the OOP scaffold.
+Scaffolds combinatorically sample the L or D enantiomers of the four residues that comprise the OOP scaffold.
 Each backbone has four Cβ atoms (black spheres) and thus four possibly matching triangles indicated by dashed lines.
 (C) The P53 hotspot residue stubs (orange).
 In this work, each hotspot residue has two χ dihedral angles resulting in a single fixed Cβ (orange spheres) triangle (dashed lines).
 Hotspot residues with additional χ angles would produce multiple triangles.
 Colored spheres show potential Cβ atoms from the OOP scaffolds for the first (green), second (cyan), third (magenta), fourth (yellow) residues in the scaffold.
 (D) The LLLL-OOP scaffold (orange) designed by Drew and coworkers and correctly identified by the algorithm bound to MDM2 (blue).

-Figure 2: Averaging over 60 runs on different octree pairs, we show the number of candidate point pairs goes down at least exponentially as we select only those pairs of cubes that pass the necessary condition 1.
+Figure 4: Averaging over 60 runs on different octree pairs, we show the number of candidate point pairs goes down at least exponentially as we select only those pairs of cubes that pass the Necessary Condition 1.
 The best exponential fit to the data is shown.

-Figure 3: RMSD (root mean square deviation) of all possible OOP backbone matches with the hotspot residues side chain positions.
+Figure 5: RMSD (root mean square deviation) of all possible OOP backbone matches with the hotspot residues side chain positions.
 The candidate at the origin is a perfect match for both (shape and angle) to the hotspot residues we aim to minimize (use as a template for design) and is analogous to a template used in previously reported successful experimental designs.